QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-Ti2/README.md

 Currently the configurations cannot be loaded from separate files and the .mac script still has to be edited per system.

-Authorship and rights
+...

-- The LPM-loop.mac macro, together with the original version of these documents was created by Nasser Darwish <nasser.darwish-miranda@ist.ac.at> at IST Austria.
+The automation script is covered by the 3-Clause BSD license.
+You can freely use, modify, and share it.
+Only mentioning the origianl authors in a modified version requires prior consent.

- - The TLPM.py and TLPM.dll files are provided by Tholabs GmbH <www.thorlabs.com> in the driver package for their power meters.
-The "measurePowers.pyw" script was derived from an example file, also distributed by Tholabs GmbH.
+The additional software necessary is provided and licensed by the corresponding vendors.

-All rights for the files created by other authors belong to them.
-Please review their license terms and follow their instructions to get the up to date versions.
+To make use of it in other ways keep please review their terms.

-Disclaimer
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 https://user-images.githubusercontent.com/98343796/151208904-a98e733d-c1d9-4329-9357-12c91b90e7d5.mp4